This post may contain affiliate links. Please read our disclosure policy for more information.

 Meal planning on a budget just got tastier with these mouth-watering recipes!

-I’ll always be updating this post, so click here and save THIS Pin HERE about the best cheap healthy meals on Pinterest – that way you can always refer back to this page to quickly grab your dinner ideas!
+I’ll always be updating this post, so click here and save THIS image to your favoirte Pinterest board – that way you can always refer back to this page to quickly grab your dinner ideas!
 Or pin the image below!

 Quick and Easy Cheap Healthy Meals

 On average, they should cost $2 to $3 per person depending on what ingredients you buy and whether you shop for groceries on sale.
 It could even go up to $10 if you opt for fancier ingredients.